AnaviTechnology/anavi-miracle-controller/README.md

-# ANAVI Thermometer
+# ANAVI Miracle Controller

-ANAVI Thermometer is an open source hardware development board that acts like a WiFi smart thermometer.
+ANAVI Miracle Controller is an open source hardware development board for controlling 2 12V or 5V addressable LED strips.
 It features:

 * ESP8266 WiFi microcontroller
-* DHT22 sensor for temperature and humidity
+* Terminals for 2 12V or 5V addressable LED strips (WS2811, WS2812, TM1804, etc.)
-* Terminal for waterproof DS18B20 1-Wire temperature sensor
+* Jumper to select 12V or 5V power input
 * Dedicated slot for I2C OLED display
 * Slots for up to 3 plug and play I2C sensors for temperature, barometric pressure, humidity and light
 * UART (Universal asynchronous receiver/transmitter) pins for debugging

-Open source software for ANAVI Thermometer written as an Arduino sketch is also available at GitHub](https://github.com/AnaviTechnology/anavi-thermometer-sw).
+Open source software for ANAVI Miracle Controller written as an Arduino sketch is also available at GitHub](https://github.com/AnaviTechnology/anavi-miracle-controller-sw).

 # License